 Though not as well known to even film buffs as Alfred Hitchcock or Michael Curtiz or even George Cukor, Frank Borzage was arguably was the most unabashedly romantic director of his time and History is Made at Night (1937), starring Jean Arthur and Charles Boyer, is one of his masterpieces of romantic triumph through unconditional love.
 If you haven’t heard of it, perhaps it’s because the film is still not on DVD.
-In fact, until this month, the only commercially available version in the U.S was an old, out of print VHS tape.
-Now Shout!
-Factory offers it as part of their streaming service.
+Luckily, it is available to stream

 The story of a chance meeting between society figure Irene Vail (Arthur), a forthright, independent try to escape a pathologically jealous husband (played with manic intensity by Colin Clive), and Paul Dumond (Boyer), “the greatest headwaiter in Europe,” blossoming into true love looks forward to Love Affair, the beloved romantic drama that Boyer made with Irene Dunne and director Leo McCarey in 1939, but without the elegance of the latter film’s script.
 Their first meeting—in a Paris apartment, where Irene is saved from a devious plot by the Paul’s impulsive chivalry and quick thinking—begins like a crime thriller with a screwball twist but eases into a delicately-played romance.